JaNg2333/JaNg2333.github.io/_pages/about.md

 My major is computational mathematics, and my research area is computer vision and discrete differential geometry.

-Currently, I focus on 3D reconstruction, neural rendering, optimal transportation, and topological data analysis.
+Currently, I focus on 3D reconstruction, neural rendering, geometric topology.

 You can view my research videos on my Youtube channel.